Frequently Asked Questions

 Columbia is a remarkably diverse and integrated community as compared to our region, which is highly segregated.
 Of Columbia’s census tracts, more than 2/3 reflect the region’s overall balance of black, white, Asian and Latino residents, while only 9 percent of the region’s census tracts do.

 However, a worrisome trend of pockets of racial segregation is emerging in our community.
 Now is the time to promote the racial integration that has distinguished our community.
 We know — based on national experience — that if an area is no longer seen as desirable by one or more racial groups, that loss of demand affects not only home values and other measures of prosperity, but the very sprit of a place.

-As a rental housing locator service, the Columbia Housing Center will help landlords find tenants and tenants find homes.
-It will also provide training and educational programming.
+As a rental housing locator service, the Columbia Housing Center helps landlords find tenants and tenants find homes.
+It also provides training and educational programming.